 In addition to admission requirements common to all of the Adler graduate clinical programs, the MCFT program will review undergraduate transcripts (and graduate transcripts, if applicable) and letters of recommendation.
-It is recommended that the applicant's essay describe why he or she is choosing the field of couple and family therapy as well as addressing any deficits where the student does not meet the stated admissions requirements.
+It is recommended that applicants' essays describe why they are choosing the field of couple and family therapy as well as addressing any deficits where students do not meet the stated admissions requirements.
 Application requirements include: